 Many gay and lesbian rights groups were angered by the decision to kill Tara.
 Joss Whedon has argued that the decision was made not because Tara was gay, but because she was involved with Willow; had Willow remained with Oz, he would have been killed instead.
 Killing Tara was a way for the writers to advance Willow's storyline and transform her into Dark Willow for the season finale.

-New this month Hinton Battle, who plays the demon Sweet, is the most successful Tony Award winner, with three wins in the Featured Actor in a Musical category from three nominations.
+Hinton Battle, who plays the demon Sweet, is the most successful Tony Award winner, with three wins in the Featured Actor in a Musical category from three nominations.
 There have been other three-time nominees in the category, but they have won two or fewer of the three.